STEPHEN J. POLAHA

 After graduating law school, Steve was privileged to serve as law clerk to the late Honorable Thomas J. Clary in the United States District Court for the Eastern District of Pennsylvania, and later for the Honorable Melvin G. Levy in the Court of Common Pleas of Delaware County.
 As a member of the Villanova Law Review and as a clerk in the federal and state court systems, Steve was able to develop a writing style and a penchant for exactness which are valuable assets to him in his practice of law.

-As part of Steve’s municipal/school district practice, he represents Chichester School District, Delaware County Housing Authority, Township of Chester, and Upper Providence Township Zoning Hearing Board and is alternate solicitor for Edgmont Township Zoning Hearing Board.
+As part of Steve’s municipal/school district practice, he represents Chichester School District, the Delaware County Housing Authority and is the alternate solicitor for Edgmont Township Zoning Hearing Board.
+He has previously served as the solicitor for the Township of Chester and the Upper Providence Township Zoning Hearing Board.

 Steve and his wife, Val, reside in Upper Providence, Delaware County, Pennsylvania.
 Val presently teaches mathematics at Benchmark School in Upper Providence, Pennsylvania.

 - Casenote – United States v.
 Zeiler, Villanova Law Review, Vol. 16

 - Comment – Housing Codes and the Prevention of Urban Blight, Villanova Law Review, Vol. 17